particle-iot/docs/src/content/tutorials/asset-tracking/setup.md

 ## Create a product

+**TODO: This section will be replaced with using [setup.particle.io](https://setup.particle.io) which will do this step automatically.**

 All Asset Tracker devices are intended to be used in a product, not as developer devices.
 This makes it easy to manage a fleet of asset trackers, allowing per-fleet and per-device configuration settings, and features like fleet mapping.

 It's OK if you're starting out with a single Tracker; you can create a free prototyping level product that only has one device in it.
 From the [console](https://console.particle.io), click on the **Products** icon (1) then **New Product** (2).